oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 # Install and Configure Voyager
-This is to:
-* Provide detail steps how to install and uninstall Voyager operator with helm chart.
-* Provide workable Ingress samples to route workload traffic to multiple WLS domains with Voyager.

-## Install Voyager Operator with Helm Chart
+## Step-by-step Guide to Install Voyager Operator
 Appscode has provided helm chart to install Voyager.
 See official installation document: https://appscode.com/products/voyager/7.4.0/setup/install/.

 As a demonstration, following are the detail steps to install Voyager operator using helm chart in hostlinux.